dejanu/ai-powered-coding-playbook/README.md

 ---

-## Github Copilot:
+## AI powered coding assistants:

-Powered by OpenAI Codex to work in real time, Codex is a GPT (more precisely a descendant of GPT-3) language model fine-tuned on publicly available code from GitHub.
+[GitHub Copilot in Visual Studio Code](https://code.visualstudio.com/docs/copilot/reference/copilot-vscode-features): Powered by OpenAI Codex to work in real time, Codex is a GPT (more precisely a descendant of GPT-3) language model fine-tuned on publicly available code from GitHub.

-Is available

-    - In your IDE
-    - In GitHub Mobile, as a chat interface
-    - In Windows Terminal Canary, through the Terminal Chat interface
-    - On the command line, through the GitHub CLI
-    - On the GitHub website
+[Cursor](https://cursor.com/) VSCode fork by Anysphere.

+## Terminology:

-* **Context** is everything:
+ **Context** is everything:

     Add files to chat aka `Mentions` via `#` (indexing and RAG search).
     Add `chat participants` `@` (routes the question to the right agent or tool i.e. `@workspace how auth is implemented?` or `@terminal find the largest file in the src directory`)